-If on-campus graduate assistants are paid a salary, they are not required to complete a time sheet, however they must attest in writing they have worked the hours they are being paid for.
+If on-campus graduate assistants are paid a salary, they are not required to complete a time sheet; however, they must attest in writing they have worked the hours they are being paid for.

-Labor and Industry re-calculates the state's minimum wage in September, and it takes effect the following year on January 1.
-The 2017 Washington minimum wage is \$11.00.
+The Department of Labor and Industries recalculates the state's minimum wage in September, and it takes effect the following year on January 1.
+The 2019 Washington minimum wage is \$12.00.
+In January 2020 the minimum wage will be \$13.50.

-If the locality in which a SWS student is employed has a higher minimum wage requirement than the state's minimum wage, the SWS student must be paid at a rate no less than the minimum wage required for non-student employees in that locality (please see the SWS Update at the beginning of this manual for specific locality information).
+If the locality in which an SWS student is employed has a higher minimum wage requirement than the state's minimum wage, the SWS student must be paid at a rate no less than the minimum wage required for non-student employees in that locality.
+See the SWS Update at the beginning of this manual for specific locality information.

-Commissions, bonuses, holiday pay or other special compensation must be paid in full by the employer, and treated by the institution as a resource in the financial aid package.
+Commissions, bonuses, holiday pay, or other special compensation must be paid in full by the employer and treated by the institution as a resource in the financial aid package.
 However, minimum paid sick leave hour requirements as directed by Initiative 1433 are eligible for SWS reimbursement as hours worked.